 - 2 Tbsp Extra Virgin Olive Oil

 - 2 Salmon Steaks with Skin (approx. 7-8 oz each)

-- Place salmon in prepared dish and drizzle with remaining oil.
-Bake for 20-30 minutes (depending on thickness of salmon) or until salmon is cooked through and crispy on the outside.
+- Place salmon in the prepared dish and drizzle with the remaining oil.
+Bake for 20-30 minutes (depending on the thickness of salmon) or until salmon is cooked through and crispy on the outside.

 - Remove from tray and serve with veggies.
 Enjoy!

 Other ways to add some extra flavor to your baked veggie dinner include roasting veggies with honey, maple syrup or olive oil; adding some balsamic vinegar; or even combining honey, olive oil, and mint for a refreshing taste.